 1 tablespoon crumbled dried mint for sprinkling

-Once the cheesecake comes out of the oven, let it cool a little while you make the topping.
+- Once the cheesecake comes out of the oven, let it cool for a couple minutes while you make the topping.

 * Feel free to reduce this to 1/4 cup.